ZettelGeist/zettelgeist/docs/gs.md

 # Retrieving cards

-The previous section has described `zettel`, the ZettelGeist tool for writing note cards.
 We now describe tools for selectively retrieving cards.
 `zcreate` creates a new empty database.
 `zimport` populates the database with note cards.